What are municipalities doing to address brownfields?

 Brownfield Redevelopment Grant Program

-In addition to promoting the grants in the local paper and the Town’s newsletter and website, the Town also sent letters to owners of potential brownfield sites inviting them to participate in the program.
-To date, uptake on the program has been slow, so the Town is turning its attention to brownfield sites that it owns in hopes that through leading by example, it can inspire private landowners to take action.
+In addition to promoting the grants in the local paper, the Town’s newsletter and website, the Town also sent letters to owners of potential brownfield sites inviting them to participate in the program.
+To date, uptake on the program has been slow, so the Town is turning its attention to municipally-owned brownfield sites in hopes that it can lead by example and inspire private landowners to take action.

 Municipally owned brownfield sites